 The two week long Institute is an immersion in Geographic Information Systems as well as an opportunity to integrate spatial data and concepts into ongoing research.
 Expertise from across the university will be brought together to provide training and background in GIS and related tools and techniques.

-The Institute is open the Brown University community.
+The Institute is open to the Brown University community.
 There is no financial obligation for participating in the Institute.
 No prior training in GIS is necessary.

 Individuals who wish to attend the Institute must submit an application including a short abstract of the research they would like to conduct as part of the Institute.
 We anticipate projects that will contribute to dissertations and other ongoing research activities.
 These might take the form of core analysis, a chapter or manuscript, or other essential element of the dissertation or research program.
 Prospective participants are encouraged to discuss the Institute with their supervisory team and/or S4 related faculty about potential research projects.
 At the conclusion of the institute, all participants will be required to present their project results.